 The use of agrichemicals is an important management tool, especially in rural environments where they contribute to the control of animal and plant pests and help to minimise crop diseases.
 Use of agrichemicals in the environment is controlled under the Hazardous Substances and New Organisms Act 1996.
 Each agrichemical must be approved for use by the Environmental Protection Authority.
 The Authority can also impose specific controls on the application of agrichemicals to ensure safe use.
-The policy signals that the Council's role in controlling the discharge application of agrichemicals contaminants to air is restricted is to ensure that there are no off-site adverse effects.
+The policy signals that the Council's role in controlling the application of agrichemicals is to ensure that there are no off-site adverse effects.
 The application of agrichemicals onto crops or unwanted vegetation typically involves spraying the agrichemical into air and subsequent settlement of the droplets onto the vegetation.
 The Plan regulates the application (involving discharge) of agrichemicals as a discharge to land as that is the intended receiving environment.
 However, the potential for spraydrift occurs as a result of inappropriate application methods and practices (e.g. applying agrichemicals in windy conditions).
 The property boundary is therefore established as the point to which management is applied, as agrichemicals have the potential to cause health effects and other unintended consequences once they move beyond the boundary of the property on which they are being used.
-Spraydrift usually occurs as a result of inappropriate application methods and practices (e.g. applying agrichemicals in windy conditions).
 The Council will rely on agrichemical users applying best practice and exercising reasonable care to avoid spraydrift beyond their property boundary.